Anime studio hit by deadly fire is known for skill, fan base

 TOKYO — It may not be as famous as Japanese anime legend Studio Ghibli, but Kyoto Animation has many core fans and is known as a team of skilled animators that provides top-quality work for others and can produce its own hits, such as “Lucky Star,” ‘’K-On!” and the “Haruhi Suzumiya” series.

-The company hit by a deadly fire on Thursday also has a unique founding history.
+The company hit by a suspected arson on Thursday that killed 33 people and injured 36 others also has a unique founding history.

 Yoko Hatta previously had worked at Mushi Production, a studio for the works of anime legend Osamu Tezuka, who created Astro Boy and Kimba the White Lion.